 Fourth-degree lewdness convictions can result in a maximum sentence of 18 months in a New Jersey State prison alongside a fine of up to $10,000.
 Pursuant to N.J.S.A.
 2C:7-2 – Registration of sex offenders; definition; requirements; penalties: if an offender has been convicted or found not guilty of a sex crime due to a plea of insanity, they will be forced to register as a sex offender in the state of New Jersey.

 First-time offenders may be eligible for a Pretrial Intervention Program, which is intended to give offenders access to rehabilitative services instead of punitive measures to deter future criminal acts.
 In other words, our Clifton attorneys may be able to show the judge that you would be better off in a rehab center than in jail or prison.
 For first-time sex offenders, this option is often an appealing alternative when available.

 West Milford, NJ Indecent Exposure Lawyers Discuss Defenses

-Additionally, when charged with fourth degree lewdness, our defense attorneys may contest the exposure of children under the age of 13 or the presence of a mentally disabled individual.
-This is a major point of contention which changes the charges from disorderly persons to a felony.
+Additionally, when charged with fourth-degree lewdness, our defense attorneys may contest the exposure of children under the age of 13 or the presence of a mentally disabled individual.
+This is a major point of contention that changes the charges from disorderly persons to a felony.
 If we are able to show that there was no lewdness or exposure witnessed by any such individuals, we can at a minimum have the charges reduced to a disorderly persons offense.

 Contact our Woodland Park Lewdness Criminal Defense Attorneys Today